|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Family Assessment Response: Reaching out to support families

 Each year, Minnesota counties and tribes review approximately 18,000 reports of child abuse and neglect.
-The majority of these reports are assigned to Family Assessment Response (FAR), a comprehensive strengths-based approach to working with families in which there is a concern of child abuse or neglect.
+The majority of these reports approximately seventy one percent are assigned to Family Assessment Response (FAR), a comprehensive strengths-based approach to working with families in which there is a concern of child abuse or neglect.
 Minnesota’s FAR program ensures children's safety and family stability by building on families’ strengths and responding to individual needs.
 Both children and parents get the help they need without being labeled.

 Ensuring children’s safety while supporting families